Paper Trading

 Disadvantages of Paper Trading In Australia

-However, there are some risks to paper trading which should not be ignored.
+However, there are some risks to paper trading that should not be ignored.
 Some people would advise not to begin with a demo account for a number of reasons.

 - Euphoria Trading